Danny Noble

-Danny Noble (March 30, 1989) is an American football tight end who is currently a free agent.
+Danny Lee Noble Jr. (born March 30, 1989) is an American former professional football tight end who played in the National Football League (NFL) for the Tampa Bay Buccaneers and Jacksonville Jaguars.

 College career

 Noble played tight end for University of Toledo.

 Professional career

+Tampa Bay Buccaneers

 Noble was an undrafted rookie for the Tampa Bay Buccaneers in 2012 and made the 53 man roster on August 31, 2012.
 On October 30, Noble was placed on injured reserve.

+Jacksonville Jaguars

-Noble was signed by the Jacksonville Jaguars to their practice squad in October 2013 and was promoted to the active roster on November 4.
-He recorded his first career reception on a 62-yard touchdown pass from Chad Henne against the Arizona Cardinals.
+On October 9, 2013, the Jacksonville Jaguars signed Noble to their practice squad.
+He was promoted to their active roster on November 4.
+Noble recorded his first career reception on a 62–yard touchdown pass from Chad Henne against the Arizona Cardinals.

 Noble was released by the Jaguars on May 2, 2014.